 One day I noticed that one of the 325i's I had my eye on dropped from $18,900 to $18,000 even.
 I hadn't checked in a few days and didn't know exactly when they dropped the price.
 I quickly called the dealer.
 Geez, missed again!
 Sold the day before.

 But within 48 hours I caught the move I was hoping for.
 Another candidate I was interested in dropped $2,000 to $16,900 (yep, that's it, and me, above).
-The kicker on it was that it only had 27,000 miles on it.
+And the kicker was that it only had 27,000 miles on it.
 I immediately called the dealer.

-So, the deal was done ... around five grand below retail ... a low-mileage BMW at Toyota prices.
+So, the deal was done ... around five grand below retail ... and a low-mileage BMW at a Toyota price.

 I hope this example will help others save thousands of dollars on their next used car purchase.
 Be patient.
 Watch the competition.
 Watch for the "distressed vehicles".
 And good things will happen.